Why is good posture important?

 - Keep your head level and in line with your body.

 - Pull in your abdomen.

-- Keep your feet about hip distance apart.
+- Keep your feet about shoulder-width apart.

 - Let your hands hang naturally at your sides.